Dogaomruuzun/Pet_Management_System/README.md

 Pet Management Pro is a web-based veterinary clinic management system developed as a course project.
 The system allows veterinarians to manage pets, owners, medical records, and appointments through a simple and user-friendly interface.

-The project includes an **AI-assisted backend** that provides predictive analytics related to pet health.
+The project includes an **AI-assisted backend** that provides intelligent diagnostic suggestions and triage advice based on symptoms.

 ---